openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

     x['key2'] = 8
     console.log(x['key2']) // prints 8

-In the example above, *K* is a union of literal types, so the result type of an indexing expression is *V* which is ``number`` in this case.
+In the example above, *K* is a union of literal types.
+The result of an indexing expression is of type *V*.
+In this case it is *number*.

 .. raw:: pdf